The Dickins Insider Guide to Edinburgh’s West End

 3pm: Pause for a Treat

 After a rather busy day exploring the West End, we’re sure you’ll be ready to relax and refuel with a sweet treat.
-If you’re in the vicinity of William Street, there’s a wonderfully quaint café, called Strumpets (35 William Street), which serves up quality coffee, a range of loose leaf teas, and home-baked goods.
-If you’re visiting Edinburgh in the summer, you may be in the mood for some ice cream and Affogato (36 Queensferry Street) is the place to go.
-They sell delicious gelato which is made fresh on the premises.
-Plus, if you’re visiting with your K-9 companion, they offer a special Dog-Only Gelato!
+If you’re in the vicinity of William Street, there’s a wonderfully quaint café, called Fox & Co.
+(11-13 William Street), which serves up quality coffee, delicious hot food, and home-baked goods too.

 4pm: Take in a Show